The Contingency Approach In Management: Definition, Characteristics & Benefits

 Situational Leadership Theory

 Situational Leadership Theory, developed by Paul Hersey and Ken Blanchard, builds on the idea that effective leadership depends on the situation.
-This theory emphasises the importance of adapting leadership style based on the team members' maturity level or development level.
+This theory emphasises the importance of adapting leadership style based on the team members' maturity or development levels.

 Hersey and Blanchard identified four leadership styles, each suited to different levels of team member maturity: